• Skip to primary navigation

 • persistent difficulty achieving or maintaining an erection

-• reduced sexual performance
+• reduced sexual performance or changes in sex life

-• symptoms of cardiovascular disease
+• symptoms of cardiovascular disease or chest pain

-• concerns about medication side effects
+• concerns about medication or sexual side effects from blood pressure medications

 How Boston Medical Group Can Help